ppy/osu-wiki/wiki/History_of_osu!/2022/en.md

 At 2022's [cavoe's osu! event (COE)](/wiki/Community/cavoe's_osu!_event), one of the largest osu! conventions, peppy hosted a technical presentation together with [ThePoon](https://osu.ppy.sh/users/718454) on what the infrastructure of osu! looks like behind the scenes.
 They went over topics such as server cost, database storage, and how containerisation software like Docker and Kubernetes are used to implement infrastructure as code.[^coe-osu-infra]

-osu!(lazer) received an additional feature, making it possible to create mod presets that save mod settings and their settings from the mod select screen.[^presets]
+osu!(lazer) received an additional feature, making it possible to create mod presets from the mod select screen that save mod combinations and their settings.[^presets]

 ## September